npm-simplified/simplified/docs/user-group.md

 #### @hooks:
 -- (filter) `userUserGroup`( object: *group* )

 Called before returning the user's group data.
-This filter is fired to allow filtering of the user's group data object.
+This filter is fired whenever a user group is retrieve to allow filtering of the user group's data object.

 async: dropUserGroup( string: *name* )
 -